-Consistently with previous results, schooling gains have been greatest at the middle and bottom of the global income distribution since 1980, generating a 1.2-1.4% annual increase in earnings for these groups, compared to less than 0.8% for all groups within the top decile.
+The data also allow estimating results by time period.
+Figure 8 plots the contribution of education to the annual income growth of each global percentile in 1980-2019 and 2000-2019.
+Consistently with previous results, schooling gains have been greatest at the middle and bottom of the global income distribution since 1980, generating a 1.2-1.4% annual increase in earnings for these groups.
 In the recent period, growth effects of education have declined overall, but not at the bottom of the world distribution of income.
-The past decades have thus seen persistently large human capital accumulation for the poor and a relative slowdown of educational progress in the rest of the world.
-Since 2000, education has been an unambiguous driver of global inequality reduction.
+The benefits of worldwide improvements in schooling have thus increasingly accrued to the global poor.

-2) Education Explains Over 50% of Global Bottom 20% Growth in All Periods Actual economic growth has also accelerated since 2000, a period characterized by the surge of the Chinese and Indian economies and higher growth rates in most other parts of the world.
-Appendix table A1 presents a distributional growth accounting decomposition of the world distribution of income for the 2000-2019 period.
+Appendix Table A1 presents a distributional growth accounting decomposition of the world distribution of income for the 2000-2019 period.
 Education explains 27% of global average economic growth since 2000, about two times lower than the corresponding figure since 1980.
-For the global bottom 20%, however, education can still account for about 50% of income gains, because actual growth for this group has not been particularly high, while gains from schooling
+This is mainly due to the acceleration of growth since 2000, a period characterized by the surge of the Chinese and Indian economies and higher growth rates in most other parts of the world.
+For the global bottom 20%, however, education still accounts for about 50% of income gains, because actual growth for this group has not been particularly high, while gains from schooling have remained about the same.
+The same pattern holds over the 2010-2019 period.13